maryu0/pick-me-game/README.md

 ## Technologies Used

 - **HTML**: For structuring the web page.
 - **CSS**: For styling the game interface.
 - **JavaScript**: For implementing the game logic and interactivity.

----

-# Pick-Me Game

-This is a fun and interactive game where players test their reflexes and decision-making skills.

-## Technologies Used

-- **HTML**: For structuring the webpage.
-- **CSS**: For styling the game interface.
-- **JavaScript**: For implementing the game logic and interactivity.